 The future of sexuality

 As you may think, it is not (it will not be) a question of just harmless kisses.
 According to the report Future of Sex, tactile suits or "tactile" social networks could allow "physical" sex even thousands of miles away.
 Intimate video chats that combine remote sex devices and holographic partners would do the rest.
-A market with incredible economic potential, which seems to have been designed to fill a truly impossible “dependency” to cure: that of others.
+A market with incredible economic potential, which seems to have been designed to fill a "dependency" that is truly impossible to cure: that of others.
 The main direction is to find real contact with people, at least I don't see alternatives.
-This "surrogate", however, can lead like many others on the planet (drugs, sugars, smoking, pornography).
+This "surrogate", however, can go a long way like so many others on the planet (drugs, sugars, smoking, pornography).

 The next level: virtual reality and augmented reality